austin20010423/Natural-Language-Chatbot-web/README.md

 - api from openai : https://openai.com/api/

 ## Flask
-- use flask framework to build web
+- use python flask framework to build web

 ## interaction
 - enter question to ask bot in the text area